mach-composer/mach-composer-cli/docs/src/howto/commercetools/store-vars.md

 For the store secrets you can use the same technique as for the [store variables](#using-store-variables).
 This especially will be sufficient for most cases when implementing for Azure.

-On AWS it might be a better option to combine secrets per store into one secrets value to avoid too much latency when fetching those secrets.
+On AWS, it might be a better option to combine secrets per store into one secrets value to avoid too much latency when fetching those secrets.

 ### AWS